China Premier Li: No basis for continued yuan devaluation

-DALIAN, China, Sept 9 (Reuters) - Chinese Premier Li Keqiang said on Wednesday that the recent adjustment in the yuan was “very small” and that there is no basis for continued devaluation in the currency.
+DALIAN, China (Reuters) - Chinese Premier Li Keqiang said on Wednesday that the recent adjustment in the yuan was “very small” and that there is no basis for continued devaluation in the currency.

 Speaking at the World Economic Forum in Dalian in northeastern China, Li also said Beijing did not devalue the yuan in order to stimulate the country’s exports.